Butterfly on Coneflower

 Top Butterfly-Attracting Flowers

-Butterflies are drawn to bright, nectar-rich flowers, especially those with flat-topped or clustered blooms that offer an easy landing space.
+Butterflies are drawn to bright, nectar-rich flowers, especially those with flat-topped or clustered blooms that offer an accessible landing space.
 Here are some of the top flowers to include:

-1. Milkweed (Asclepias spp.) – Essential for monarch butterflies, both as a nectar source and host plant.
+1. Milkweed (Asclepias spp.) – Essential for monarch butterflies as a nectar source and host plant.

-2. Coneflowers (Echinacea spp.) – Durable and long-blooming, attracting a variety of butterflies.
+2. Coneflowers (Echinacea spp.) – Durable and long-blooming, attracting various butterflies.

 3. Lantana (Lantana camara) – Colorful clusters of flowers that attract a wide range of butterflies.